Observation of anisotropy-independent magnetization dynamics in spatially disordered Heisenberg spin systems: Introduction

-When considering the role of disorder for the dynamics of quantum many-body systems, a striking characteristic of the dynamics is that they can be non-ergodic~\cite{Benettin2014ErgodicityHow}, which is found for example in spin glasses~\cite{Bernaschi2020StrongErgodicity} and MBL~\cite{Parameswaran2017EigenstatePhase}.
-Associated with non-ergodicity is often an anomalously slow relaxation, which was observed in disordered quantum spin systems that feature sub-exponential dynamics~\cite{Signoles2021GlassyDynamics,choi_depolarization_2017,kucsko_critical_2018,sommer_time-domain_2016,takei_direct_2016}.
-Remarkably, a unified description of the sub-exponential dynamics, the stretched exponential law, emerges as long as the degree of disorder is sufficiently strong~\cite{Signoles2021GlassyDynamics}.
-This raises the question of whether this apparently robust phenomenon also persists for spin Hamiltonians possessing different symmetry properties and how we can explain its appearance in various systems.
+When considering the role of disorder for the dynamics of quantum many-body systems, a striking characteristic of the dynamics is that they can be non-ergodic~\cite{Benettin2014ErgodicityHow}, which is found for example in spin glasses where relaxation becomes extremely slow~\cite{Bernaschi2020StrongErgodicity} or in MBL systems where the dynamics might be completely frozen~\cite{Parameswaran2017EigenstatePhase}.
+Anomalously slow relaxation was also observed in disordered quantum spin systems that feature sub-exponential dynamics~\cite{Signoles2021GlassyDynamics,choi_depolarization_2017,kucsko_critical_2018,sommer_time-domain_2016,takei_direct_2016}.
+Remarkably, in all these different classical and quantum systems, in the strong disorder regime, the sub-exponential dynamics are well described by the same functional form, the stretched exponential law.
+This raises the question of the origin of this robust behavior and whether it is affected by the modification of symmetry properties of the Hamiltonian.

-In classical systems, such universality is known and can be understood.
-In a seminal work, by comparing three different physical mechanisms, Klafter and Shlesinger have found that a scale-invariant distribution of time-scales is the underlying mathematical structure that induces stretched-exponential relaxation~\cite{klafter_relationship_1986}.
-In order to get an intuitive understanding of the underlying physics, we consider an ensemble of initially fully polarized spins.
-All the spins are coupled to an external bath at a different strength sampled from a scale-invariant distribution (denoted as "many parallel channels model" in \cite{klafter_relationship_1986}).
+In classical systems, the answer to these questions is provided by the seminal work of Klafter and Shlesinger who found that a scale-invariant distribution of time-scales is the common underlying mathematical structure that induces stretched-exponential relaxation~\cite{klafter_relationship_1986}.
+Indeed, the authors proposed an intuitive understanding by considering the \textit{parallel channels} model where an ensemble of initially fully polarized spins are coupled to an external bath at a different strength sampled from a scale-invariant distribution.
 Due to the coupling to the bath, each spin decays exponentially on a different timescale.
 Thus, the global polarization of the system yields a stretched exponential form resulting from the averaging over all the spins.